riccio8/ThreatLab/README.md

 ## **Overview**

-This repository includes a collection of tools and libraries designed for offensive and defensive security operations, covering areas such as process and memory analysis, network security, vulnerability detection, and exploit development.
+This repository includes a collection of tools, resources and libraries designed for offensive and defensive security operations, covering areas such as process and memory analysis, network security, vulnerability detection, and exploit development.
 It provides a versatile set of resources for researchers, cybersecurity professionals, and developers.

 ## **Directory Structure**